-On June 1st, 2019 I have the unique challenge of hiking or cycling to support a Primary School in the village of Kumi, Uganda.
+On April 25th, 2020 I have committed to the challenge of cycling 34 miles to support KCVS, a Primary School in the village of Kumi, Uganda.
 Born from the dreams of a visionary young man named Silver Omakenyi, this amazing school was realized through a partnership with Chinese Community United Methodist Church (CCUMC) of Oakland.
-The school opened in 2014, and seven classrooms now serve over 350 students, many of them orphans who would otherwise not have access to a quality education.
+The school opened in 2014, and seven classrooms now serve over 150 students, many of them orphans who would otherwise not have access to a quality education.
 The villagers are mainly subsistence farmers trying to live on $1-2/day.

-I will be part of a group of hikers and cyclists who are fundraising for Kumi Christian Visionary School (KCVS).
-The school has a long list of capital needs that continues to grow: running water, electricity, tree planting, playground equipment, water well repair, entrance road, textbooks, desks, soccer balls, window panes - the list goes on.
+I am excited that this year's goal of $40,000 will fund the construction of a Preschool Wing on the school compound.
+As a former preschool teacher, I can avow to the effectiveness of early childhood education.
 I’m hoping you will want to join me in this effort.
 Any amount you donate goes a long way to helping the school realize its goals.
 Learn more at the website: www.ycvm.org.
 I hope you will consider supporting the Kumi Benefit Hike/Ride and making a difference for the children of Kumi!

 As an added incentive, all donations received by event day will be matched dollar-for-dollar!

 Chinese Community United Methodist Church in Oakland, CA has been partnering in mission with villagers in Kumi, Uganda, to build and launch a 7-classroom school, Kumi Christian Visionary School (KCVS).
-Today, more than 350 eager students are being served, most of them from families who subsist on less than $2/day.
-The school has a long list of capital needs that continues to grow: running water, electricity, tree planting, playground equipment, water well repair, entrance road, textbooks, desks, soccer balls, window panes - the list goes on .
+Today, hundreds of eager students are being served, most of them from families who subsist on less than $2/day.
+The school now needs a separate Preschool facility to handle more than 100 children ages 3-5.
 But where will the money come from?

 The answer is BIKE RIDING!
-There will be 2 routes, 32 and 43 miles, beginning and ending at Castro Valley United Methodist Church.
-And to engage the whole community, a 7-mile HIKE to Lake Chabot is an option.
+There will be 2 routes, 34 and 48 miles, beginning and ending at Castro Valley United Methodist Church.
+And to engage the whole community, a 6.5 mile HIKE to Lake Chabot is an option.

-This year’s fundraising will go towards the long list of capital needs.
+This year’s fundraising will go towards the construction of the Preschool building.
 You can help us meet this goal by making your donations through event day, when funds will be matched dollar-for-dollar!!